-Finally, 35% of ABR is generated from leases with fixed rent increases where the average increase is approximately 2% on an annualized basis.
+Finally, 35% of ABR is generated from leases with fixed rent increases, where the average increase is approximately 2% on an annualized basis.

-Rent increases generally occur annually, so over time, will flow through to rents.
+Rent increases generally occur annually, so over time, they will flow through to rents.
 Given the profile of our rent escalations, we believe we are one of the best positioned net lease REITs for inflation.

 Welltower Inc | Q1 2021 Earnings Call

 Yes, Jonathan, there’s no question that you will have labor cost inflation.
 I do not believe that problem will be as acute as you have seen last five years when all the — frankly speaking, all of our portfolios, given where the locations are, regardless of local regulations, have moved at or above that $15 type of numbers.
 So you have seen a very significant increase in labor costs.
 Will you see labor cost inflation?
 Absolutely.
 But I think you will also see margin expansion from, as Tim talked about previously, we believe that you will see the margin expansion going back to the historic margins level.
 So it’s a yin and yang.